 Chilton gave a minute’s attention to the arrangement of his napkin.
 “I do have one or two servants I trust implicitly.”

 “Ah.
-You don’t count yourself the sort of employer who might mistake blind obedience for trustworthiness?”
+Then you don’t count yourself the sort of employer who might mistake blind obedience for trustworthiness?”

 “I count myself a man of sound judgment.
 I have no use for second-guessers.
 And…it is just as possible, bear in mind, to mistake cowardice for prudence…”